It's time for a much belated update:

 Thank you all for your love and support!
 It definitely helps in this trying time.
 It wasn't easy allowing this page to be created and putting my story out there, but I know it's necessary.
 This is a hard thing to deal with but I'm keeping a positive attitude and staying strong for my twins!

 Please lend your support Jada and Ryan as they raise their wonderful newborn twins, Kacia and Kailos.
 Shortly after Jada found out she was pregnant, she became very sick and was diagnosed with breast cancer (invasive ductal carcinoma) as well as a rare genetic mutation known as Li-Fraumeni Syndrome.
-During this time, she underwent surgery and chose to proceed with chemotherapy treatments to achieve the greatest possible success rate of removing the cancer.
-While she is handling the treatments well and the babies were both born healthy, the road that brought her and her fiancé there left them without jobs or a home to call their own.
+She underwent surgery and chose to proceed with chemotherapy to achieve the greatest possible success rate of removing her cancer entirely.
+After an incredibly difficult pregnancy, her twins were born on August 14th, 2014 and were exceptionally healthy.
+Although Jada and Ryan now have beautiful family they have always wanted, the road that brought them there has left them without jobs or a home to call their own.
+Jada continues to undergo chemotherapy and is unable to work or drive, while Ryan left his job in March to stay home full-time as a caretaker for his fiancée and children.

 See the original story in the Lincoln County News @ http://lincolncountynewsonline.com/main.asp?SectionID=1&SubSectionID=75&ArticleID=61923